31 Beautiful Flowers That Will Bloom All Season Long

 As the name implies, these plants grow in bush-like formations with many blooms.
 The foliage is long and feathery and of a silvery green color.
 The flowers will come back pretty much all year in warm climates.

-Yellow Bush Daisies make great additions in a natural or urban garden because once established, they need little water.
+Yellow bush daisies make great additions in a natural or urban garden because once established, they need little water.
 They work well as a groundcover to quickly fill in bare spaces or cover a large area.

 Zinnia